Immortian/Workshop-microservices/README.md

 ### RabbitMQ management:

 1. Go to http://localhost:15672/ (or open RabbitMQ with browser in Docker Desktop)
-2. Sign In using username: guest and passwork guest
+2. Sign In using username: guest and password: guest
 3. In another tab go to http://localhost:8002/Swagger/index.html
 4. Execute Http post request with random data
 5. Watch in RabbitMQ